zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 # Pretrained weights and performance

-The performance is a little bit lower than the paper's, yet it is still SOTA.
+The performance is very close to the paper's, it is still SOTA.

+And this pure-pytorch implement is much faster than the official Tensorflow version.
+Speed test is on its way.

 | coefficient | pth_download | onnx_download | mAP 0.5:0.95(this repo) | mAP 0.5:0.95(paper) |
 | :----------: | :--------: | :-----------: | :--------: | :-----: |